jfayre/Talking-Flight-Monitor-Legacy/README.md

 * tab+r: right tip tank pump switch (Bonanza only)
 * tab+s: adjust fan speed (Bonanza only and not sure if working as expected yet)
 * tab+w: open/close window (all aircraft)

+### aircraft checklists
+In your TFM install folder, you will find a folder called "checklists".
+This folder contains the checklists for the A2A aircraft.
+These have been taken directly from the Clipboard panel in the aircraft.
+For now, there is not a way of accessing the checklists directly from TFM.
+This is a work in progress.

 ### Fuel and Payload dialog
 TFM now includes a Fuel and Payload dialog for supported A2A aircraft.
 You will find this feature under the Aircraft menu in TFM.
 The fuel tab allows you to adjust fuel levels in the various fuel tanks, as well as fill the oil.